Frequently Asked Questions (FAQ)

 In most cases, health insurance will cover your physical Therapy treatment.
 Click on our insurance link for a summary of insurances we accept.
 Our payment options also include self-pay.
 We will verify your insurance benefits when you call to make your appointment.
 We also provide services at our office that are not physical therapy treatment and are therefore not covered by insurance.
 Dry needling and durable medical equipment is not covered by insurance, but we keep our prices competitive.

 You will be evaluated by one of our licensed and highly trained Physical Therapists and, in most cases, he/she will also treat you during subsequent visits.
 We feel it is very important to develop a one-on-one relationship with you to maintain continuity of care.
 However, we also value collaborative care.
 If you are seeing one of our Physical Therapists and he/she thinks you would benefit from a specialized skill provided by another clinician, we will always recommend what we feel is best for you.
-Also, if you need to change to another Physical Therapist due to special needs in your schedule or for any reason, we will make the transition easy.
+Also, if you need to change to another clinician due to special needs in your schedule or for any reason, we will make the transition easy.

 Yes!
 Below are areas of specialty that you will find in our practice:

 - Orthopedic Physical Therapy - Probably the most common physical therapy specialist is the orthopedic specialist.
 These specialists care for post-surgical patients, arthritis, tendinitis/tendinosus, fracture rehabilitation, muscle sprains and strains, neck and back pain, hip and knee problems, shoulder, elbow, and wrist conditions.
 Some are board certified as Orthopedic Certified Specialists (OCS).